The Master’s February 2021 Letter

 We can, however, look forward to the Master’s Break in St Mawes.
 Hopefully, that is far enough away in the calendar to be outside any social distancing rules and, may be, our principal Company Annual Lecture will happen later in the autumn.
 We also look forward to our Upper Warden’s daughter, Trish Jones, to give a Master Class in cooking a Sri Lankan Chicken Curry on 24 February at 6.30pm.
 It will take the form of a video which we can watch and later try the recipe at our leisure.
 It will be on YouTube too.
 I am also delighted to report our Upper Warden, Nick Jones, is planning his year now.
 I wish him and Karla an Annus Mirablis.
 Both Bridget and I very much look forward to it.

 I am in daily contact with Adrian, our Clerk, and we hold Court meetings via Zoom.
 Both Sharon and our beadle, Peter, are furloughed and Debbie still maintains our accounts.
 I really cannot say much more as there is nothing to report of the Master’s activities.
 But the future is bright, and we are walking towards that light.
 That is the most important thing.
 Many of our Masters have had long distinguished careers in the plumbing industry.
 I have not.
 My interest is somewhat multifaceted from art history, archaeology, historic building conservation (leadwork – hence the Plumbers’ Company), curating exhibitions at Tate Britain and to writing.
 Many Liverymen have little knowledge of the Masters and what they get up to.
-So, I have attached a small piece about my experience of researching my Catalogue Raisonné of William Coldstream Paintings.
-I am delighted to say it has run to a second edition since its first publication in 2018.
-A further book is to be published on Coldstream with contributions by the people that knew him.
-I felt I could not write any more about his paintings, so I took this approach.
-A preview for you.
-I hope you enjoy it.
-Just click on the image below to read it.
+I am delighted to say my Catalogue Raisonné of William Coldstream Paintings has run to a second edition since its first publication in 2018 and a further book is to be published on Coldstream with contributions by the people that knew him.
+I hope you enjoy reading it when it is published.